koenvervloesem/ruuvitag-demo/README.md

 This project is not affiliated to the [Ruuvi](https://ruuvi.com/) company in any way.

 ## System requirements
-This demo has been tested on a Raspberry Pi 3B with Raspbian Buster Lite.
-All instructions assume this configuration.
+This demo has been tested on:

+  * Raspbian Buster Lite (on a Raspberry Pi 3B)
+  * Ubuntu Desktop 19.10

+All instructions assume the first configuration.
 It should run on other Linux systems with minor adjustments, though.

 The demo uses Docker, so install it: